jlinclabs/stampede/SPEC.md

 Stamping an event strictly guarantees that said event happened after event X and before event Y.

-When an applications generates an event, before sharing it publically, it hashes the event (e.g. SHA256) and makes a request to a stampede client to have that event sequenced.
-Once stamped that event can be shared in anyway and the receiving party can check that stampede network to know "when" (what order) your event happened.
+When an application generates an event, before sharing it publicly, it hashes the event (e.g. SHA256) and makes a request to a stampede client to have that event sequenced.
+Once stamped that event can be shared in any way and the receiving party can check that stampede network to know "when" (what order) that event happened.

 ### Network